 Land: Project funding can be used for private, local government, homeowners’ associations, state government, and tribal lands.
 Federal lands are not eligible except for tribal trust lands.

-Priorities: Priority will be given to low-income and underserved communities, and those impacted by disaster (e.g., blowdown) that increased wildfire risk.
+Priorities: Priority will be given to areas with high or very high wildfire hazard potential, low-income and underserved communities, and those impacted by disaster (e.g., blowdown).

 Applications are being accepted for two categories